When you contract with a BPO or telemarketing company, you are hiring an agency to grow your business.

 Rule Number 7

 Ask for a second opinion.
 Any professional agency will suggest that you do some research before hiring them.
-It may be a bit more work to get a second opinion when one agency’s solution seems like it would be decent fit.
-However, you’ll benefit from seeing what’s out there, and it will help you understand what good and not-so-good experiences are when it comes to hiring an agency.
+It may be a bit more work to get a second opinion when one agency’s solution seems like a decent fit.
+However, you’ll benefit from seeing what’s out there, and will better understand what good vs. not-so-good experiences are when hiring an agency.

 Growing a business isn’t easy, but we’re here to help.
 If you need help with sales and generating revenue for your business, give us a shout.
 We’ll be happy to answer any questions, or you can leave them in the comments!